graphqlcrud/spec/docs/spec-create.md

 }
 ```

-Following mutation can be used
+The following mutation can be used:

 ```graphql
 type Mutation {